A View to a Kill: Plot

 MI6 agent James Bond is sent to Siberia to locate the body of 003 and recover a Soviet microchip.
 Q analyzes the microchip, establishing it to be a copy of one designed to withstand an electromagnetic pulse, made by government contractor Zorin Industries.
 Bond visits Ascot Racecourse to observe the company's owner, Max Zorin.
 Sir Godfrey Tibbett, a racehorse trainer and MI6 agent, believes Zorin's horses, which win consistently, are drugged, although tests proved negative.
 Through Tibbett, Bond meets with French private detective Achille Aubergine, who informs Bond that Zorin is holding a horse sale later in the month.
 During their dinner at the Eiffel Tower, Aubergine is assassinated by Zorin's bodyguard May Day, who subsequently escapes.

 Bond and Tibbett travel to Zorin's estate for the horse sale.
 Bond is puzzled by a woman who rebuffs him; he discovers Zorin has written her a cheque for $5 million.
 That night, Bond and Tibbett infiltrate Zorin's laboratory, where he is implanting adrenaline-releasing devices in his horses.
 Zorin identifies Bond as an agent, has May Day assassinate Tibbett, and attempts to have Bond killed.
 General Gogol of the KGB confronts Zorin for trying to kill Bond without permission, revealing that Zorin was initially trained and financed by the KGB, but has now gone rogue.
 Later, Zorin unveils to a group of investors his plan to destroy Silicon Valley, which will give him and the potential investors a monopoly over microchip manufacture.

-Bond travels to San Francisco and meets with CIA agent Chuck Lee, who says that Zorin is the product of medical experimentation with steroids performed by Dr. Carl Mortner, a Nazi scientist who is now Zorin's veterinarian and racehorse-breeding consultant.
-Bond then investigates a nearby oil rig owned by Zorin, and while there finds KGB agent Pola Ivanova recording conversations and her partner, Klottoff, placing explosives on the rig.
-Klottoff is caught and killed by Zorin, but Ivanova and Bond escape.
-Later Ivanova takes the recording but finds that Bond had switched tapes with one of Japanese music.
+Bond travels to San Francisco and meets with CIA agent Chuck Lee, who says Zorin is the product of medical experimentation with steroids performed by Dr. Carl Mortner, a Nazi scientist who is now Zorin's veterinarian and racehorse-breeding consultant.
+Bond then investigates a nearby oil rig owned by Zorin, and while there finds KGB agent Pola Ivanova recording conversations and her partner placing explosives on the rig.
+Ivanova's partner Klottoff is caught and killed, but Ivanova and Bond escape.
+Later Ivanova takes the recording, but finds that Bond had switched tapes.